Bsides-Cairo/Bsides-Cairo.github.io/_posts/2021-10-22-call-for-papers.markdown

 - It’s a sale pitch or review of a single product.
 - We cannot adequate assess your submission.

-Submissions will be reviewed by our CFP Review Board and will be chosen on a "number of votes" basis. <u>The talk and slides must be in English.</u>
+Submissions will be reviewed by our CFP Review Board and will be chosen on a "number of votes" basis. <u>The submitted application and slides must be in English.</u> The talk can be in English or Arabic.